aws-cloudformation/cloudformation-cli/README.rst

 Command: generate
 ^^^^^^^^^^^^^^^^^

-To generate code, a resource specification is required.
+To generate code, a resource provider definition is required.
 You can customize certain, language-specific project settings, otherwise the default settings are used.